 University Housing and Dining

-A well-nourished Drexel Dragon is a successful one — which is exactly what University Housing and Drexel Campus Dining strives for.
-With opportunities such as connecting with peers while living in campus housing to socializing with mentors and friends in one of many on-campus eateries, our students receive a supportive experience.
+With opportunities such as connecting with peers while living in campus housing to socializing with mentors and friends in one of many on-campus eateries, our students enjoy comfort and amenities that allow them to make the most of their University experience.

-Drexel's 2-Year Residency Program was developed to provide first-year (freshman) and second-year (sophomore) students with a range of learning and lifestyle housing options to customize their Drexel living experience.
+Drexel's 2-Year Residency Program was developed to provide first-year and second-year students with a range of learning and lifestyle housing options to customize their Drexel living experience.
 First-year students who are not approved to commute are required to reside on campus in a Drexel residence hall.
-Second-year students must choose to live in a Drexel residence hall (Caneris or Stiles Hall), University-Affiliated Housing (operated by American Campus Communities — The Summit, University Crossings, or Chestnut Square), or in a Drexel fraternity or sorority house (invitation from the organization required).
-Learn more about Drexel's 2-Year Residency program.
+Second-year students must choose to live in a Drexel residence hall (select options available), University-Affiliated Housing (operated by American Campus Communities — The Summit, University Crossings, or Chestnut Square), or in a Drexel fraternity or sorority house (invitation from the organization required).

 To support Drexel's ongoing commitment to develop environments that are welcoming and inclusive, Drexel offers Gender-Inclusive Housing (GIH).
 This option enhances the residential experience by allowing students to live with other students with whom they feel comfortable.
 GIH is optional and students must expressly state their desire for this type of housing assignment.

-Drexel also offers College Learning Communities, which can enhance your academic experience at Drexel by connecting you with other students in your academic college or special interest group.
-These learning communities make it easier to meet people and form study groups or work on projects.
+Drexel also offers Living Learning Communities, which can enhance your academic experience at Drexel by connecting you with other students in your academic college or special interest group.
 Each community is assigned to a specific area in a residence hall with a central common area, and organizes its own social and academic activities.
-Past learning communities have included:
+These communities make it easier to meet people and form study groups or work on projects.

 Drexel Campus Dining offers a variety of options to match any appetite.
 From the Handschumacher Dining Center — a traditional all-you-care-to-eat dining hall — to the ever-changing offerings of Urban Eatery, Drexel Campus Dining has the choices and variety to keep you coming back for more.
 And if you're on the go, looking for a snack, or just need a coffee to kick start your day — stop by the Northside Dining Terrace, The Café at the Perelman Center for Jewish Life, Starbucks at Gerri C. LeBow Hall, or ThirtyOne41.